MichelleBritton/fabfurryfriends/README.md

 The testing documentation can be found at [TESTING.md](TESTING.md)

 ## Deployment
+### Version Control
+Code has been pushed to the remote repository on GitHub with the following commands:

+`git add .` - to add files ready to commit

+`git commit -m "message"` - to commit code

+`git push` - final command to push commited code to the remote repository

 ### Deploy on Heroku
 The site was deployed to Heroku using the following steps: